 The windows installed in this unit may be the radius torque style tinted safety glass.
 These windows are also referred to as jalousie windows.
-They open with the simple turn of a crank.

 As an option, double pane windows may be installed, except in the driver/passenger areas.
 Depending on the floorplan of your unit, a driver's side door with a power window may also be optional.